chaaz/versio/docs/troubleshooting.md

 or to the local or remote VCS.

 It's possible that Versio is running in an environment where it does not have the permissions to write, commit, and/or push its changes.
-(TODO: describe what permissions Versio needs, and how to set up authorization for different levels)

 A similar problem is when Versio only performs some operations, but not others.
 For example, if Versio might successfully write a file, but then